Skip to main content

 Introduction

 Launched in 1997, The Charles W. Chesnutt Archive offers works by the African American author, lawyer, and civic leader Charles Waddell Chesnutt.[2]
 These include his fiction, essays, reviews, and poems; a bibliography; and hundreds of contemporary reviews of Chesnutt’s works.
 In 2019, the Chesnutt Archive was awarded a Humanities Collections and Reference Resources grant from the National Endowment for the Humanities.
-This funding will allow the entire Chesnutt Archive site to be converted to TEI-compliant XML and redesigned, creating a more user-friendly interface and making all text and project metadata fully searchable.
+This funding allowed the entire Chesnutt Archive site to be converted to TEI-compliant XML and redesigned, creating a more user-friendly interface and making all text and project metadata fully searchable.

-Additionally, the site’s manuscript wing is being expanded to include transcriptions and images of Chesnutt’s hand-corrected page proofs for four of his longer works—The Conjure WomanFrederick DouglassThe House Behind the Cedars, and The Marrow of Tradition.
-Grant support also enables us to create an underlying infrastructure for the site (including GitHub-based data management and a customizable API) that is more sustainable and will more easily allow for future expansion.
+Additionally, the site’s manuscript wing was expanded to include transcriptions and images of Chesnutt’s hand-corrected page proofs for four of his longer works—The Conjure Woman, Frederick Douglass, The House Behind the Cedars, and The Marrow of Tradition.
+Grant support also enabled us to create an underlying infrastructure for the site (including GitHub-based data management and a customizable API) that is more sustainable and will more easily allow for future expansion.

 I. The Chesnutt Archive and the Community